What are the most recent developments regarding immigration?

 - Two amnesty programs provided legal status to nearly 3 million undocumented immigrants and their families in the late '80s and early '90s.
 The

-immigrants legalized under these programs account for almost a quarter of all legal immigration from 1981 to 1995.
+immigrants legalized under these programs account for almost a quarter of all legal immigration from 1981 to 1995 and the total number of immigrants doubled.

-on census data estimates that undocumented immigrants constitute almost 30% of all foreign born residents.
+dramatic.
+The immigrants have primarily come from Mexico and other parts of Latin America.
+In 2012, it is estimated that undocumented immigrants constitute almost 20% of all foreign born residents.
 The Department of Labor determined that in 2001 undocumented immigrants constituted over one half of all

 What countries do immigrants come from and what states do they go to?